Franz Bornschein

-Franz Carl Bornschein (February 10, 1879 – June 8, 1948) was an American composer, teacher, and music critic.
-Born in Baltimore, Maryland, he studied at the Peabody Conservatory of Music, later becoming a professor there.
+Franz Carl Bornschein (February 10, 1879 – June 8, 1948) was an American composer, teacher, and music critic based in Baltimore.

+Born in Baltimore, Maryland, he studied at the Peabody Conservatory of Music.
+He later became a professor there.
 He also served for a time as the music critic of the Baltimore Evening Sun.
+He also taught violin at Baltimore's Western High School.
+Among his students was Ruth Krauss.

 His wife, Hazel Knox, was a singer who taught at Peabody.

 Much of Bornschein's output is orchestral, including a number of suites as well as a violin concerto; he also wrote a good deal of chamber music, some songs, and some works for choir which won a handful of prizes.
 In larger forms, he wrote cantatas, oratorios, and operettas.
+Some of his music was published under the pseudonym Frank Fairfield.

 Bornschein died in 1948; his papers are held at the library of the Maryland Historical Society in Baltimore.